GabrielGrimberg/JetScape/README.md

 - I've thought about this for a while and I started with a mini football game although I've gone for something which I think would be better to play and more addictive.
 I'll be looking to make a similar game to Jetpack Joyride.
 I have played this game years ago and I'd love to be able to make a similar game to it.

 #### Objective
-- Scene 1: Include a start menu that has buttons for start and quit.
+- Startup: Include a start menu that has buttons for start, leaderboard and quit.
-- Scene 2: Gameplay: Endless runnining collecting coins and avoiding death.
+- Gameplay: Endless runnining collecting coins and avoiding death.
-- Scene 3: If player dies then show score with option to end game or play again.
+- Death Screen: If player dies then show score and time with an option to return to the main menu.
-- Scene 4: Back to the start menu if pressed when player dies.
+- Return: Back to the start menu if pressed when player dies.

 #### Testing
 - To be added...